The 17 Best Irish Pubs in Boston

 Corrib Pub & Restaurant

-A roaring fireplace makes this neighborhood bar especially welcoming during colder months, and a turkey dinner every Sunday night is quintessential, old-school comfort food.
+A roaring fireplace makes this neighborhood bar especially welcoming during colder months, and prime rib every weekend is quintessential, old-school comfort food.
 But any day of the week, a full menu of pub grub is also friendly on the wallet.

 2030 Centre St., West Roxbury, 617-469-4177, corribpub.com.

-This pub’s proximity to Boston Beer Co. makes it a requisite stop for post-brew tour revelers—there’s even a door-to-door party shuttle.
+This pub’s proximity to Boston Beer Co. makes it a requisite stop for post-brew tour revelers—there’s even a door-to-door party shuttle from the brewery.
 It was the first bar to put Boston Lager on tap, and these days, there are hard-to-find and exclusive Samuel Adams releases too.
 But Doyle’s was on the map well before a young Jim Koch wandered in with his product in the mid-1980s.
 It’s been in operation since 1882, and its décor makes it a veritable museum of Boston history.

 3484 Washington St., Jamaica Plain, 617-524-2345, doylescafeboston.com.